jmcnally17/pacman-old/README.md

 git clone https://github.com/jmcnally17/pacman
 ```

 Both the backend and frontend dependencies must be installed by running `npm install` in both the [main](https://github.com/jmcnally17/pacman) and [client](https://github.com/jmcnally17/pacman/tree/main/client) directories respectively.
-Now the database and table need to be set up, so while in the main directory, run:
+Then the database and table need to be set up, so while in the main directory, run:

 ```
 npm run db:create